kammitama5/kammitama5.github.io/_posts/2019-11-22-Friday-November-22nd.md

   But some dude was incredibly rude to me (Boston is not known for kindness!), and I asked someone where the nearest exit was so I could just get the heck out of CSAIL.
 So she apologized and showed me where I could go.
 I was frustrated because I did not look like someone who *belonged* there, so he started to interrogate me, which was *awful*.
-Then I spoke up, and he left me alone.
+Then I spoke up, and he (the epitome of a geriatric academic) left me alone.
 But the damage had been done, and I was really angry about it.
 I just wanted out.
 I decided I was going to do the interview and just go straight back to my hotel.
 Academia is not welcoming to people like myself.
 - On the way out, I really had to use the restroom, because my next stop was about 15 minutes of walking.